isomerpages/moe-stmargaretsec/_about-us/St Margaret's School (Secondary) Videos.md

 ---
 ## Corporate Video

-*   Captures the experiences of St. Margaret’s Secondary School’s students – past and present – as they talk about their school experiences.
+*   Captures the experiences of the students of St. Margaret’s School (Secondary) – past and present – as they talk about their school experiences.
-*   It ultimately unifies that the values taught at St. Margaret’s Secondary School transcends generations of girls who will serve God, the country and the community; to be Champions of Change, Leading with Heart, Touching Lives.
+*   It ultimately unifies that the values taught at St. Margaret’s School (Secondary) transcends generations of girls who will serve God, the country and the community.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8tCsjrj5Ujk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>